Early Decision Application Option

 Admission and Interviews

 The program will evaluate all applications received before the deadline and then invite up to 24 students for interviews.
-After the interviews, up to 12 applicants will be admitted into the program that will begin the Tuesday after Memorial Day in May of the following year.
+After the interviews, up to 12 applicants may admitted into the program that will begin the Tuesday after Memorial Day in May of the following year.

 Applicants that apply for the early-decision option but are found to be ineligible will be notified their application will be put on the standard application schedule.

-Students interviewing under the early-decision option but not admitted to the program will have their application moved to the standard schedule.
+Students interviewing under the early-decision option, but not admitted to the program, will have their application moved to the standard schedule.
 An interview during the early-decision process will not count against the two-interview limit for nurse anesthesia applicants.
 However, only one interview for early decision status is allowed.
-Early-decision applicants will have the opportunity to be selected again for an interview in October of that same year.
+Early-decision applicants may have the opportunity to be selected again for an interview in October of that same year.

 All prerequisite courses must be taken at an accredited college/university and be eligible for transfer to the University of Kansas.
 Classes may be taken at an accredited two-year college.
 Courses cannot be credit by examination.
 A Pass grade will not be accepted unless the applicant provides written verification from the institution that the Pass designation is equivalent to a grade of C or higher.